perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ## PHASE 2 ON MACOS: softPowerPlayTable in SSDT

-You must modify the text files to be able to use them in OpenCore >> Convert the text of the Windows files into a formatted hexadecimal string so that it can be included in an SSDT (softPowerPlayTable in SSDT) or in config.plist (softPowerPlayTable in DeviceProperties).
+You must modify the text files to be able to use them in OpenCore -> Convert the text of the Windows files into a formatted hexadecimal string so that it can be included in an SSDT (`softPowerPlayTable in SSDT`) or in config.plist (`softPowerPlayTable in DeviceProperties`).

-Use GPU-Z in Windows to export your graphics card ROM as discussed above.

 ### SPPT table from ROM

-Extract SPPT table from ROM: Download *upp* and run it next to the ROM file.
+Extract SPPT table from ROM: Download `upp` and run it next to the ROM file.

 ```bash
 git clone https://github.com/sibradzic/upp.git && cd upp